Bali’s Sacred Day of Silence

 -

 Melasti symbolizes spiritual renewal before entering the New Year.
 It is deeply moving to witness - respectful, colorful, and filled with devotion.
+For culturally curious travelers, this is one of the most authentic ceremonies to observe with a knowledgeable local guide.

 Tawur Kesanga & The Ogoh-Ogoh Parade